samedicorp/samedicorp.github.io/_posts/2021-04-09-scripting-sucks.md

 Conceptually though, the script is one entity.

-Those little handlers make little sense in isolation.
+Those handlers make little sense in isolation.
 It's the combination of them together which flies your spaceship, or runs your factory, or whatever.
 At runtime, all of these handlers share the same environment and namespace - you can define a global variable or function in one handler, and use it in another.

 What's more, there are two mechanisms which do actually support bundling up your script into a single entity.
 You can copy the script attached to a controller as a blob of JSON, and later paste that blob back onto another controller, and the game will do its best to set up all the same event handlers.
 There's also another similar mechanism (autoconf files) - more of them at a later date.